Special relationships: Keeping pistol shrimps and gobies

 Appropriate pairings of shrimp and goby largely appears initiated and maintained through chemical cues.

-Some species of goby simply won’t act as tenant with certain species of shrimp.
-Some are less choosy than others, but, to avoid disappointment, research in advance whether the pairing you have in mind is a natural one — and positive ID of species is essential.
+Some species of goby simply won’t act as a tenant with certain species of shrimp.
+Some are less choosy than others, but, to avoid disappointment, research in advance whether the pairing you have in mind is a natural one.
+Knowing the exact species is essential for success.

-Not all Alpheus act as symbionts.
-It’s possible to pair symbiotic species which would never encounter each other in the wild, but it can be hit or miss.
+Remember not all Alpheus act as symbionts.
+While symbiotic species that never encounter each other in the wild can occasionally pair up.

 Why not take out a subscription to Practical Fishkeeping magazine?
 See our latest subscription offer.